nikitadugar/test/README.md

 [<img align="right" title="Share on LinkedIn" src="https://docs.cloudposse.com/images/ionicons/social-linkedin-outline-2.0.1-16x16-999999.svg" />][share_linkedin]
 [<img align="right" title="Share on Twitter" src="https://docs.cloudposse.com/images/ionicons/social-twitter-outline-2.0.1-16x16-999999.svg" />][share_twitter]

-This module is a best-practices definition for run a piece of infrastructure such as database, clusters and storage.
-This module is basically combination of [Terraform open source](https://www.terraform.io/) and include automate tests and examples.
-This module helps to create and improve your infrastructure with minimalistic code instead to maintain the whole infrastructure code yourself.
+It is a best-practice for running a piece of infrastructure such as database, cluster and storage.
+This module is basically combination of [Terraform open source](https://www.terraform.io/) and includes automatation tests and examples.
+It also helps to create and improve your infrastructure with minimalistic code instead of maintaining the whole infrastructure code yourself.

 We have [*fifty plus terraform modules*][terraform_modules].
 A few of them are comepleted and are available for open source usage while a few others are in progress.

 ## Prerequisites

-These are few dependencies of modules:
+This module has a few dependencies:

 - [Terraform 0.12](https://learn.hashicorp.com/terraform/getting-started/install.html)
 - [Go Environment](https://golang.org/doc/install)

-There are some go packages which also need:
+There are some GO packages which also needed:

 - github.com/stretchr/testify/assert
 - github.com/gruntwork-io/terratest/modules/terraform